-Let us write $\mathbb{H}^*$ for the extension of the upper half plane $\mathbb{H}$ by adjoining cusps at the points on the real axis with rational abscissa and at $i \infty$, regarded as a metric space with the Poincar{\'e} metric.
-Figures $T$ made by three geodesics of $\mathbb{H}^*$ are called hyperbolic or circular-arc triangles.
-Schwarz \cite{schwarz1873ueber}, Lehner \cite{lehner1954note} and others studied Schwarz triangle functions, which map hyperbolic triangles $T$ in the extended upper half $z$-plane onto the extended upper half $w$-plane.
-Let $G(\lambda_m)$ be the Hecke group $G(2 \cos \pi/m)$.
-For certain $T = T_m$, a triangle function $\phi_{\lambda_m}: T \to \mathbb{H}^*$ extends to a map $J_m: \mathbb{H}^* \rightarrow \mathbb{H}^*$ invariant under modular transformations from $G(\lambda_m)$.
+Schwarz, Lehner, Raleigh and others studied Schwarz triangle functions, which map hyperbolic triangles $T$ in the extended upper half $z$-plane onto the extended upper half $w$-plane.\footnote{\cite{schwarz1873ueber}, \cite{lehner1954note},\cite{raleigh1962fourier}} For certain $T = T_m$, a triangle function $\phi_{\lambda_m}: T \to \mathbb{H}^*$ extends to a map $J_m: \mathbb{H}^* \rightarrow \mathbb{H}^*$ invariant under modular transformations from $G(\lambda_m)$.
 Suitably normalized, the $J_m$ become analogues $j_m$ of the normalized Klein's modular invariant